The Crown season 5 release date, cast, trailer, and latest news

 “I am delighted to be working with Netflix again,” he said in a statement.
 “The positive experience I had making The Two Popes has given me the confidence to tackle the daunting prospect of portraying Prince Philip.
 To be doing so with Peter Morgan and in the company of Imelda and Lesley will be a joy.”

-Elizabeth Debicki as Princess Diana (The Great Gatsby, Tenet)
+Elizabeth Debicki as Diana, Princess of Wales

 Also confirmed for season five is Elizabeth Debicki as The Crown’s Princess Diana, who will later reprise the role for season six.
 The actress, known for The Night Manager and Tenet, is following in the footsteps of Emma Corrin, who originated the role in season four.